vex0978-a11y/SimpleCross/README.md

 # SimpleCross
-Simple crosshair overlay program made with Codex AI.
+A simple crosshair overlay program made with Codex AI.

 Features:
 - 5 default crosshair types, each with 9 colors.